 - Support for commercial services (AWS, Azure, etc.) as well as national centers (XSEDE, NERSC, SDSC, etc.)

 - Integration with data and network infrastructure

 - Investigating flexible cloud-like computing environments within Savio

-- Working with EECS, AMPLab, D-Lab to develop materials and services
+- Working with EECS, RISELab, D-Lab, and others to develop materials and services

 - Web-accessible environments to run analytic software packages (Stata, R Studio, ArcGIS, etc.) on a scalable platform